 Coming soon: Writing workshops in Melbourne, VIC

-Writing New Worlds: Getting Started in Science Fiction and Fantasy Writing (two hours)
+Writing New Worlds: Getting Started in Science-Fiction and Fantasy Writing (three hours)

 This workshop is designed for everyone who's ever loved reading science fiction or fantasy (or both!) and wondered if they, too, could write stories of marvels and wonders.
 It covers what components go into an effective, compelling science-fiction or fantasy story, and how to turn your ideas into stories for yourself, for your friends, or for publication.